 Some More Ways to Practice Swift

-If Swift is your first programming language, then check out these nifty Swift classes on Udemy.
-Also bear in mind our tips for learning to program without the stress and our tips for mastering a new programming language.
+If Swift is your first programming language, bear in mind our tips for learning to program without the stress and our tips for mastering a new programming language.
 It can be tough at first, but stick with it!

 Once you’re comfortable with Swift, you can move on with these iOS app project ideas and these general programming project ideas.
 Nothing instills programming confidence more than pursuing a real project and succeeding at it.